Photo by Pawel Janiak on Unsplash

 Here are a few sources of social pressure to consider:

-• Group norms for a certain way of thinking or belief to hold.
-What groups are you a part of—activist, family, academic, etc—and what are their ideological norms?
-For instance, do you fear reprisal from your social group or an external activist group if you express an opinion that contradicts the normal or expeted view within the group?
+Group norms for a particular belief or way of thinking.
+What groups are you a part of—activist, family, academic, etc.—and what are their ideological norms?
+For instance, do you fear reprisal from your social group or an external activist group if you express an opinion that contradicts the normative or expected view within the group?

 Key Terms & Ideas